 • Great Expectations: It is an open-source framework that simplifies the process of validating, documenting, and profiling data.
 It includes a library of common unit tests which enables users to create “expectations” or assertions, against which they can check their incoming data.

-• Torch by Acceldata: It is an enterprise-level data observability platform that helps with data monitoring and validation.
+• Torch by Acceldata: It is an enterprise-level data observability platform that helps with data monitoring and data validation.
 It majorly focuses on anomaly detection.

 • Monte Carlo: It is a data reliability platform that uses machine learning to understand data, and alerts teams about issues preemptively.